sinisterdaddy/Game-Development/README.md

-# Game-Devlopment
+# Game-Development

-Cointains basic games devloped using LUA can be run using LOVE2D inspired by gd50
+Contains basic games developed using LUA can be run using LOVE2D, inspired by gd50